devonbessemer/mugglequent/README.md

-# Eloquent Private Model
+# Mugglequent

 This is a prototype and not yet production ready.
-The purpose of this prototype is to:
+The purpose of this prototype is to provide simple behaviors and conventions that:

 1. Limit the number of ways that Eloquent models can be mutated.
-2. Allow for the use of value objects with models.
+2. Reliably enable the use of value objects with models.
-3. Decrease the necessity of PHPDoc blocks in order to use IDE autocompletion.
+3. Decrease the magic that prevents both IDE autocompletion and static analysis.

-The above 3 items enable larger-complex systems to be more easily maintained when using Eloquent.
+These items enable larger and more complex systems to be more easily maintained and understood when using Eloquent.
+The magic methods and inability to protect attributes can lead large systems to have unexpected mutations and inconsistent usages.

 ## Available Behaviors